nstclair13/blog/_posts/2017-05-24-VFXinVancouverHealthcare.md

 ---
 layout: default_posts
-title: VFX in Vancouver&#58; Healthcare Differences
+title: VFX in Vancouver&#58; Healthcare Overview
 image: http://i.huffpost.com/gen/2759640/images/o-CANADIAN-HEALTHCARE-facebook.jpg
-meta: Come and get a basic understanding of the universal healthcare offered in Vancouver, BC / Canada when relocating to from the United States as an expat.
+meta: Come and get a basic understanding of the universal healthcare offered in Vancouver when relocating from the United States as an expat.
 This post is meant to give you a primer on topic.
-description: Come and get a basic understanding of the universal healthcare offered in Vancouver, BC / Canada when relocating to from the United States as an expat.
+description: Come and get a basic understanding of the universal healthcare offered in Vancouver when relocating from the United States as an expat.
 This post is meant to give you a primer on topic.
 category: Expat Help
 custom_css:
 - lity